-If your desktop computer is plugged into an unreasonably heavy box on the floor instead of a surge protector (also known as an uninterruptible power supply or UPS), here’s some good news: when the power goes out in the near future, you’re protected from hours of frustration.
+If you plug your desktop computer into a surge protector (also known as an uninterruptible power supply or UPS) instead of an unreasonably heavy box on the floor, here’s some good news: you’ll be protected from hours of frustration when the power goes out in the near future.
 If that box has suddenly started beeping and you’re wondering why, you’re in the right place – see the “Why is it beeping” section below to learn why that’s happening and what you should do about it.

 What is a UPS, and what does it do?

 An uninterruptible power supply, provides power to your computer for a short time if it loses power for any reason.
 For laptops, this is less important, as they have their own internal battery.
 But for desktops, this is the difference between losing changes to every unsaved file you have open when the power fails, and having a precious few minutes to save all of that work and shut down your computer properly.
-Make sure that your computer is plugged into a socket that is battery powered – many UPS devices have some sockets which are not battery powered!
+Ensure that you plug your computer into a socket that has battery power – many UPS devices have sockets that do not have battery power!

 A UPS also protects you from computer damage.
 All plugs on a UPS function as a surge protector, preventing sudden bursts of power from damaging or destroying your computer hardware.
 In addition, it protects against brownouts, or short “blips” in power.
-Brownouts don’t cause the immense damage to computers they once did – computer hardware and power supplies are both built to be more resilient than they were.
+Brownouts no longer inflict the immense damage on computers they once did – both computer hardware and power supplies are now built to be more resilient than before.
 Brownouts can still cause hardware damage in some cases, however, including the loss of data on hard drives.

 While your UPS is a great tool, it can’t perform miracles!
 It can keep your computer operational during a power outage, but it can’t provide your computer with internet access unless all of the routers and servers between you and the web are also receiving power.
-Most UPSs are designed to keep computers operational only for a short period of time, not for prolonged use.
+Manufacturers design most UPSs to sustain computer operation briefly, not for extended use.

 Why is the uninterruptible power supply box beeping?